vaened/laroute/readme.md

 ## Usage

-The library includes the necessary `javascript` service to interpret the `JSON` routes, along with its corresponding `d.ts` type definitions for `typescript`.
+The library includes the necessary `javascript` service to interpret the exported routes, along with its corresponding `d.ts` type definitions for `typescript`.

 > The location of the service is configured in the library option within the configuration file.